-The new hotel will be run by Accor Hotels, the largest hotel operator in the Asia Pacific.
-Construction of the new $110m precinct, adjacent to the Warwick Farm racecourse, is set to be completed in December 2017.
+The new hotel is ran by Accor Hotels, the largest hotel operator in the Asia Pacific.
+Construction of the new $110m precinct, adjacent to the Warwick Farm racecourse, was completed in December 2017.

 - 144 rooms featuring 24 suites including the penthouse 'Black Caviar' suite

 - All-day Dining Precincts including Newmarket Room Restaurant, Heroic Café & 1867 Lounge, Chiltern Pool Deck Bar

 - Fitness Centre

 - Outdoor Pool